gbmhunter/MOsal/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v3.6.1.0  2014-09-18 Added 'const' qualifier to 'FreeRtosQueue::Send()', closes #35.
-v3.6.0.0  2014-09-17 Added abstract Queue class and FreeRTOS implementation (the FreeRtosQueue class), closes #34. v3.5.2.0  2014-09-16 Changed 'Timer::GetRemainingTime()' to 'Timer::GetRemainingTimeMs()' as to indicate the units, closes #31.
+v3.6.2.0  2014-09-18 Added comments to FreeRtosMutex and FreeRtosBinarySemaphore classes about their intended use, closes #36.
+Fixed up the names of a few of the header guards. v3.6.1.0  2014-09-18 Added 'const' qualifier to 'FreeRtosQueue::Send()', closes #35. v3.6.0.0  2014-09-17 Added abstract Queue class and FreeRTOS implementation (the FreeRtosQueue class), closes #34. v3.5.2.0  2014-09-16 Changed 'Timer::GetRemainingTime()' to 'Timer::GetRemainingTimeMs()' as to indicate the units, closes #31.
 Capaitilised the R in Freertos in all code and filenames, closes #30.
 Fixed incorrectly nested forward declarations in FreeRtos port files, closes #32.
 Added asserts to 'FreertosBinarySemaphore' class, closes #29.
 Sorted port-specific code by the respective platform and placed in separate folders, closes #33.